 - the other person did not counsel or procure the other party to the dealing to deal in the listed securities or derivatives; and

 - at the time he counselled or procured the other person to deal, the other party to the dealing knew, or ought reasonably to have known, that the other person was a person connected with the corporation.

-This gives a defence to a person who counsels or procures a person to deal in the same circumstances as a defence is available to a person who deals under 6 above.
-It is really a logical extension of the defence under paragraph 6.
-It would, for example, protect a merchant bank who introduced a prospective purchaser to a substantial shareholder of a listed corporation who the bank thought might want to tender to divest their shareholding and advised the shareholder on the sale.
+This gives a defence to a person who counsels or procures a person to deal in the same circumstances as a defence is available to a person who deals under 3.6 above.
+It is really a logical extension of that defence and would, for example, protect a merchant bank who introduced a prospective purchaser to a substantial shareholder of a listed corporation who the bank thought might want to tender to divest their shareholding and advised the shareholder on the sale.

-- he acted in connection with any dealing which was under consideration or was the subject of negotiation, or in the course of series of such dealings and with a view to facilitating the accomplishment of the dealing or the series of dealing; and
+- the person acted in connection with any dealing which was under consideration or was the subject of negotiation, or in the course of series of such dealings and with a view to facilitating the accomplishment of the dealing or the series of dealing; and

 - the inside information was market information arising directly out of his involvement in the dealing or the series of dealings.